OpenEvalProject/evals/manuscripts/elife-61718/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/61718/elife-61718-fig9-v2.jpg)

-**Figure 9.:** Adcyap1 or Adcyap1r1 were strongly expressed in WT mice.(A–D) Examples of in situ hybridization using RNAscope method showing down-regulation in KO mice (A’, B’, C’, D’) of Slc17a7 (VGLUT1 mRNA) in anterior cingulate area (ACA) (panels As), Slc17a6 (VGLUT2 mRNA) in hypothalamic subtalamic nucleus (STN) (Panels B) and of Slc32a1 (VGAT mRNA) in lateral septum (LS) and bed nucleus of stria terminalis, oval subnucleus (BSTov) (panels Cs), and cerebellar cortex, the ansiform lobule's, Purkinje’s cells (panels Ds).
+**Figure 9.:** (A–D) Examples of in situ hybridization using RNAscope method showing down-regulation in KO mice (A’, B’, C’, D’) of Slc17a7 (VGLUT1 mRNA) in anterior cingulate area (ACA) (panels As), Slc17a6 (VGLUT2 mRNA) in hypothalamic subtalamic nucleus (STN) (Panels B) and of Slc32a1 (VGAT mRNA) in lateral septum (LS) and bed nucleus of stria terminalis, oval subnucleus (BSTov) (panels Cs), and cerebellar cortex, the ansiform lobule's, Purkinje’s cells (panels Ds).
 Note that the feature of reduced expression of Slc32a1 at both single-cell and cell density levels, can be clearly observed (arrows) in the Purkinje cells.
 (E) Number of cells expressing Slc32a1 (orange shading), Slc17a7 (blue shading) and Slc17a6 (green shading) were quantified in a 0.0314 mm2 area and statistically significant reductions of KO compared to WT were detected septum (WT: 39.67 ± 1.23 vs KO: 8.67 ± 0.49); BST (WT = 23.83 ± 1.35 vs KO = 5.17 ± 0.48); ansiform lobule of cerebellum (WT: 21.83 ± 1.19 vs KO: 1.83 ± 0.4); anterior cingulate area (WT: 39.67 ± 1.23 vs KO: 15.67 ± 1.05) and subthalamic nucleus (WT: 26.17 ± 1.78 vs KO: 4.67 ± 0.76), while in the reticular thalamic nucleus, a region that did not contain Adcyap1 expressing cells, no significant difference was detected (negative control).
 Statistic differences are depicted as ***p<0.001 and ns: not significant.
-Scale bars: A and A’: 300 µm; Ai and Ai’: 100 µm; Bs and Cs: 20 µm; D and D’: 500 µm; D1 and D1’: 100 µm.Figure 9—source data 1.
+Scale bars: A and A’: 300 µm; Ai and Ai’: 100 µm; Bs and Cs: 20 µm; D and D’: 500 µm; D1 and D1’: 100 µm.

 ## Discussion